andrewst93/strava_snooper_dashboard/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details
+    ├── docs               <- A Sphinx project; see README for how to update/build
     |
     ├── gcp                <- Contains required services deployed to GCP for model tracking with mlflow,
     |                         deploying the StravaSnooper API etc. See specific README's for details